Year 4

 We have two classes in Year 4:

-In 4HM, the children are taught by Mrs Hussain and Mr Masterson.
+In 4HM, the children are taught by Mrs Hussain (Monday-Wednesday) and Mr Masterson (Wednesday-Friday).

 In 4W, the children are taught by Mrs Walters.
-Mrs McKiernon teaches 4W on Wednesday and Friday afternoons.
+(Miss McKiernon teaches on Wednesday and Friday afternoons)

-We will be supported in our learning by our Learning Support Assistants who are: Ms Watson and Mrs Harris.
+We will be supported in our learning by our Learning Support Assistants, who are: Ms Watson and Miss McKiernon.

 INFORMATION ABOUT THE CURRICULUM IN YEAR 4